Updated May 14, 2020

 Send an email to IndustryRelations@oeb.ca.
 Learn more about what information you should provide to allow us to respond more quickly.
 As we’re working remotely, our responses may take a little longer.
 Thank you for your understanding.

 - We have temporarily waived the requirement to submit hard copies with each electronic filing in regulatory proceedings.
 We ask those who are engaged in active OEB proceedings to continue submitting electronic copies of documents through the online portal, RESS (Regulatory Electronic Submission System), or if you are unable to use the portal, by email at BoardSec@oeb.ca.
 This is in effect until further notice.

 - The OEB recognizes that there may be costs to distributors associated with implementing the Emergency Order regarding time-of-use pricing.
 Although it is not expected that these costs will be material, the OEB will allow distributors to track them, as well as any costs associated with the March 19, 2020 extension of the winter disconnection ban to July 31, 2020 and other costs associated with the COVID-19 pandemic, in a deferral account.
-To learn more, see our March 25, 2020 letter to all rate-regulated electricity distributors, rate-regulated natural gas distributors and other interested parties.
+The OEB understands that Ontario Power Generation Inc. (OPG) and electricity transmitters may also be impacted by the COVID-19 pandemic, and confirms that the deferral account also applies to them.
+To learn more, visit our consultation webpage launched on May 14, 2020.

 - Licensees and gas distributors are normally required to complete their annual Reporting and Record-Keeping Requirements (RRR) filings by April 30, 2020.
 We have extended the filing deadline for annual RRR filings to June 1, 2020, recognizing that many licensees and gas distributors are dealing with important customer service and staffing matters related to COVID-19.
 This date will be reassessed should it be warranted by events related to the pandemic.